JSPOON3R/WE-SIMPLE-START-PAGE/README.md

 A simple start page containing a company logo, bookmark icons, and a search bar

 ## How to Use
-Once the space has been imported, start a session and it will open automatically.
+Open a space session and add a new extension throuhg the settings menu.
+Once the extension has been added, starting a session will open the start page automatically.

 You can modify the color scheme and the company logo on the page in the extensions variables menu.
 Inside a session, click "Extensions" in the tool bar.
 Select the extension, update the values as per the instructions below each and click save.